port-labs/port-docs/docs/exporters/github-exporter/exporting-repositories.md

 :::note

-If you don't have `README.md` file within the selected example repository for this tutorial skip from specifying them in the Blueprint and configuration file below.
+If you don't have a `README.md` file within the selected example repository for this tutorial, then delete the `readme` property from the Blueprint below.

 :::